gyomGit/dbTextEditorGitHub/README.md

 # Db files Editor Eclipse Plug-in
 ============================

-This whole repository contains these 8 projects that together build this Eclipse plug-in.
+This whole repository contains these 8 projects shown above that together build this Eclipse plug-in.
-This plug-in is designed to edit db text files in Eclipse IDE, among other environments.
+This plug-in is designed to edit Epics db (database) record files in Eclipse IDE, among other environments.

 ====

 ### org.csstudio.xtext.dbtexteditor.feature:
-This project contains the description of the feature for this Db files Editor implementation that can be found in the feature.xml file.
+This project contains the description of the feature for this Db files Editor implementation that can be found in the *feature.xml* file.
 Here, you can change the name of the feature, the vendor, copyright information, and other things.
 Eclipse has a form-based editor for features, and we refer to the Eclipse documentation for the structure of this file.